Bjørnar Skjæran: Minister of Local Government

 Skjæran returned to government following the 2025 parliamentary election and was appointed minister of local government in a minor cabinet reshuffle, succeeding Kjersti Stenseng.

 2025

 A month into his tenure, Skjæran was confronted with the 2026 budget that contradicted his earlier defence of the government's student debt removal scheme, which would only now be implemented in 88 municipalities rather than the original 101 proposed beforehand.
 The budget also detailed that the debt would be paid off over a three-year period rather than until all the debt had been paid off.
 Skjæran argued that the government is currently reviewing the scheme before potentially retaining it and it now only affects more decentralised municipalities.
 After it was revealed that his party had misled voters with the budget and during the election campaign, Skjæran issued an apology as the government decided to retain both schemes after all.

+In December, Skjæran argued that the Register for Governmental Approval of Financial Obligations needed improvements in order to better protect small municipalities with struggling economies.
+He proposed that there should be "a red button" for these municipalities and that evaluations should be made if whether or not the county governors have the necessary equipment to assist them.
+He also argued further municipal mergers could be a part of the solution, but emphasised that this should be done volunteerily by municipalities if they wish for it.

+2026

+In January 2026, he received the report from the commission on municipalities, which he later sent to parliament for hearing.
+The report notably highlighted municipal mergers as part of the long-term solutions for struggling municipalities.
+While Skjæran expressed that he agreed with the conclusion in principle, he emphasised that the government wouldn't seek to force municipalities to merge and instead leave that fate up to themselves and that they would support those municipalities who'd consider it as an option.
+He also rejected that the government was seeking another municipal reform.

+Contrary to previous statements, Skjæran expressed in May that the government would possibly opt for merging poorer municipalities by force in order to stabilise their economic situations.
+He furthermore clarified that the government hadn't concluded on the matter yet, but cited inspiration from the Finnish government on the matter, in addition to impose intergovernmental cooperation between municipalities.
+Overall he expressed that the government's objective was to tackle the issue of an ageing population and reduce "state detail management".